-Prediction of distribution of Calcium Carbonate Saturation Aug.
-2100 now distributed in the northern Yellow Sea and became the dominant species (Zou et al, 2013) (C-NSAP, p 51).
+Recent observational and modelling studies attribute ecosystem changes to climate change.
+According to research conducted in the northern Yellow Sea, the plankton structure has greatly changed from 1959 to 2011.
+Some warm water species, such as Sagitta enflata and Doliolum denticatum, which were distributed in the south of Yellow Sea in 1959, are now distributed in the northern Yellow Sea and became the dominant species (Zou et al, 2013) (C-NSAP, p 51).
 Separately, a 2014 modelling study predicted changes in the abundance and distribution of Japanese anchovy in response to climate change.
 Chen (2014) modelled the inter-annual variations in resource density, and distribution of the anchovy, a key species in the food web of the Yellow Sea.
-Under four climate-change scenarios with varying assumptions on atmospheric CO_2 concentrations, the wintering anchovy stock showed a clear northward trend, by as much as 2.7 degrees latitude in the next 30 years (Figure 21).
+Under four climate-change scenarios with varying assumptions on atmospheric $CO_2$ concentrations, the wintering anchovy stock showed a clear northward trend, by as much as 2.7 degrees latitude in the next 30 years (Figure 22).